Wax Resist Tips | Protect – Decorate – Design

 - If you’re new to pottery or not that good at drawing, try using a stencil instead of free drawing.

 - You should wax resist only the areas you don’t want the glaze to adhere to.
-You can either make outlines and then apply the glaze or draw with wax and apply glaze on the outlines.
+You can either make outlines and then apply the glaze or draw with wax and apply the glaze on the outlines.

 - Wait for the wax to totally dry before glazing.